-Schematic: Explosive Trap (up to 5 traps) Time Required: 5 minutes Resources Required: 1 Repair Powder, 2 Metal, 1 Boom Cap
+Schematic: Explosive Trap (up to 5 traps)

+Resources Required: 1 Repair Powder, 2 Metal, 1 Boom Cap

 When triggered, these traps inflict the effects of the "Double" call to the closest character's nearest location and then become destroyed.
 Trap props must be approved by the game team before use.